CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 <details><summary>Integrated Audio</summary>

 Select whether to enable or disable all audio functions (Microphone/Speaker).
-One of 2 possible states:

-1.	**On** – to enable audio functions, select ‘Enabled’ and save the setting.
+!> To enable audio functions, select `Enabled` and save the setting.
 Then fully shut down and power on the system.

+Options:

-Default.
+1.	**On** – Default.
-2. Off – disables use of all audio functions and keeps it disabled in the OS environment.
+2. Off.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|